-An Eating Disorder Specialty Team’s Journey into the Psychological Treatment of Obesity
+An Eating Disorder Specialty Team’s Journey into the Psychological Treatment of Eating & Weight Issues

-For the past 25 years, our eating disorder team at A New Beginning has worked extensively with individuals of all ages, helping clients who struggle in their relationship with food to make peace with food, embrace their bodies and to develop healthy eating behavior.
+For the past 27 years, our eating disorder team at A New Beginning has worked extensively with individuals of all ages, helping clients who struggle in their relationship with food to make peace with food, embrace their bodies, and to develop emotionally and nutritionally healthy eating behavior.

 A specialty eating disorder facility, A New Beginning’s primary focus had historically been focused on the comprehensive care of individuals struggling to overcome “classic” eating disorders such as anorexia and bulimia.

 While our eating disordered clients have always come in different shapes, sizes and behavioral patterns, a notable trend began emerging in recent years.
 Specifically, clients struggling with binge eating behavior, emotional eating, night eating episodes, and consequential issues with weight began coming into our treatment center for help.

 Many times, clients shared that they had had an extensive dieting history, oftentimes having been placed on restrictive diets starting in childhood.
 Other times, they shared that their chronic dieting behavior led to cycles of diet-overeat-diet-overeat problematic eating or binge eating episodes.